What others say - inspection reports

 As an independent school, Grace Dieu is inspected by the Independent Schools Inspectorate (ISI).
 The ISI inspected Grace Dieu in November 2017.
 This inspection was in two parts:

 - Registered Early Years Foundation Stage Inspection – Grace Dieu was rated as “Outstanding” in every category.
 This includes the ‘quality of teaching, learning and assessment’, ‘effectiveness of leadership and management’, ‘personal development, behaviour and welfare’, as well as ‘outcomes for children’.
-To read the report in full, please click here and go to page 8.
+To read more about our Nursery inspections, including our Outstanding Ofsted in 2019, please click here.

 - Regulatory Compliance Inspection – This inspection focuses on whether the School meets the standards required by the relevant regulations.
 Grace Dieu successfully and resoundingly met all of the standards required.
 This includes; ‘the quality of education provided’, ‘the spiritual, moral, social and cultural development of pupils’, ‘the welfare, health and safety of pupils’, and the ‘quality of leadership in and management of the School.’
 To read the report in full, please click here.